 It’s important that I bring understanding, expertise, and experience to what you do.
 Here’s a brief reverse timeline of my work, approach, and other topics I’m interested in.

-In 2014 I decided to diversify my business, becoming a professional freelance writer.
+At the end of 2015, I decided to diversify my business, becoming a professional freelance writer.
 It’s taught me about collaboration, understanding client needs, working better, writing clear briefing and scope documents, and delivering the best work I can.
 I’m continuing to refine how I work and learning more every day.

 When I’m not writing, I’m reading, listening, watching, or discussing.
 I love educating myself about business, science, tech, and psychology.
 I’ve got a deep interest in ethics, politics, finance, and living in a way that has a minimal impact on the world.